ARA Azopardo (1884)

-ARA Azopardo was a steam transport of the Argentine Navy, built in the Stabilimento Tecnico Triestino and sold to Argentina in 1884.
-It was based, among others, in the port of Buenos Aires and later Ushuaia, and was decommissioned in 1922 after being sunk in an accident; it was refloated and sunk in 1924 as a target.
+ARA Azopardo was a steam transport of the Argentine Navy, built in the Stabilimentó Tecnico Triestino and sold to Argentina in 1884.
+It was based.
+Among others, in the port of Buenos Aires and later Ushuaia, and was decommissioned in 1922 after being sunk in an accident; it was refloated and sunk in 1924 as a target.
 The vessel was named after the Juan Bautista Azopardo, a Maltese privateer and officer of the Argentine Navy during the Independence and Cisplatine wars, and was the first Argentine naval ship with this name.

 Design

 Azopardo was a steam transport built in 1884 at the Stabilimento Tecnico Triestino, in Trieste, then part of Austria-Hungary.
 It had a single funnel and two simple masts, in ”pailebote” rigging.

 It was powered by two triple expansion steam engines of 275 hp each, with two boilers, driving two 4-paddle propellers.
 It could carry 90 tons of coal, giving it a maximum range of 950 nautical miles.

 Although unarmed as built, in 1891/2 was armed with 2 “Viejobueno” system 80mm iron guns, 2 Nordenfelt machine guns, and a 57mm Maxim gun.